mountainmochi/Data_Science_Portfolio/README.md

 - [Presentation (PPT)](https://github.com/mountainmochi/Data_Science_Portfolio/blob/main/Chicago%20Rideshare%20Market%20Analysis/Group%20Project%20-%20Ride%20Share%20Analysis.pptx)

-In the analysis of an 8-million-record rideshare dataset from Chicago, significant market trends were identified.
+Significant market trends were identified in the analysis of an 8-million-record rideshare dataset from Chicago.
 There was a clear seasonality influenced by weather and a strong preference for Toyota vehicles in black.
 Additionally, an average ride distance of 4.7 miles was observed.

 The emphasis on the importance of regular vehicle inspections underscored the need for safety advocacy.
 Strategies were formulated to optimize resource allocation and further emphasize safety in the rideshare industry.